omjeejaiswal/node.js/README.md

 # Project Information

+## What is HTTP?
+HTTP stands for Hypertext Transfer Protocol.
+It is a set of rule which is used for transferring the files like, audio, video, graphic image, text and other multimedia files on the WWW (World Wide Web).
+HTTP is a protocol that is used to transfer the hypertext from the client end to the server end, but HTTP does not have any security.
+Whenever a user opens their Web Browser, that means the user indirectly uses HTTP.

+## What are HTTP Request Messages?
+HTTP Requests are messages which are sent by the client or user to initiate an action on the server.

+It consists of various things:

+- **a**.
+Request Line: The Request-Line starts with a method token, which is followed by the Request-URI, the protocol version, and ending with CRLF.
+Using the SP characters, the elements are separated.

+Syntax

+Request-Line = Method SP Request-URI SP HTTP-Version CRLF
+- **b**.
+The Resource Identified by a Request:

+- **c**.
+Request Header Fields:The request-header fields are used to allow the client to pass additional information to the server like the request and the client itself.
+The request header fields act as request modifiers, with semantics equivalent to the parameters on a programming language method invocation.

+## What are HTTP Request Methods?
+- **GET** : This method retrieves information from the given server using a given URI.
+GET request can retrieve the data.
+It cannot apply other effects on the data.

+**HEAD** : The HEAD method is the same as the GET method.
+It is used to transfer the status line and header section only.

+- **POST** : The POST request sends the data to the server.
+For example, file upload, customer information, etc. using the HTML forms.

+- **PUT** : The PUT method is used to replace all the current representations of the target resource with the uploaded content.

+- **DELETE** : The DELETE method is used to remove all the current representations of the target resource, which is given by URI.

+- **CONNECT** : The CONNECT method is used to establish a tunnel to the server, which is identified by a given URI.

 ## Question 1: What is package.json file?
 The `package.json` file stores the details of our project related to coding such as:
 - Project name